intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/win.md

 ## Installation Guide

 You can treat WSL2 shell as a normal Linux shell and run normal bash commands in it.
 If you're using WSL2 shell for the first time, it may require you to set up some user information.
+Using WSL2, you can install BigDL the same way as you do on a Linux system.

 ### Install Conda